Syrian opposition won't talk to officials linked to crackdown

 Assad's elite Republican Guard and Fourth Division Forces, belonging mostly to his Alawite sect, remain dug in on Qasioun Mountain on the northwestern edge of the capital, at the Mezze military airport on its western edge and in surrounding hills in Somariya and an Alawite enclave known as Mezze 86.

 "I hear the shelling from Mezze airport and Somariya and Mezze 86 on Daraya and Moadamiya.
-From Qasioun it targets Jobar and the southern neighbourhoods," said a local witness.
+From Qasioun it targets Jobar and the southern neighborhoods," said a local witness.

 REBEL TANK BARRAGE